 Hangover Pains and Paranoia

 Hangovers cause more than just anxiety, and some of those symptoms can feed that anxiety as well.
-The symptoms you may feel when hung over can be distressing enough by themselves, but may also become objects of fixation, causing you to obsess about what they might mean.
+The symptoms you may feel when hungover can be distressing enough by themselves, but may also become objects of fixation, causing you to obsess about what they might mean.

 A headache, which can range anywhere from a mild twinge to a painful pounding sensation, is probably a familiar sensation to someone with anxiety.
 Stress headaches are common among highly anxious people and, as with any headache, including those caused by hangovers, they can make you worry that something is wrong with your head.
 If you can’t clearly remember prior events, the stress from this pain may be even worse, causing you to wonder if you physically injured yourself.

 Nausea can cause similar paranoia.
 In addition, if your nausea is severe enough to cause vomiting, you may start to worry that you ate something bad or that you have some kind of virus.
 Vomiting can also contribute to dehydration and make it hard for you to keep food down, which are conditions that make you even more prone to stress due to physical strain.